alloba/book-of-hours-notes/world-at-large/Solomon Husher.md

-A Librarian of [[Hush House]].
-Third Librarian of the Curia of the Isle.
+The Very Reverend Solomon Husher, third Librarian of [[Hush House]].
+'Nothing is a place.
+Everything ends.'